leonidkuznetsov18/ae-sprite-sheet-exporter/README.md

 ### CEP Compatibility

-Vite's legacy plugin ensures compatibility by:
+The build system ensures compatibility by:
-- Transpiling to ES3/5 syntax
+- **Optimized bundling** with all dependencies included in a single file
-- Including necessary polyfills
+- **Legacy support** for older CEP environments (Chrome 58+)
-- Generating both modern and legacy bundles
+- **Node.js module handling** with proper externalization of CEP built-ins
-- Supporting older Chromium versions in CEP
+- **Self-contained package** - no external dependencies required at runtime

 ### Debugging